ahoys/logscribe/readme.md

 ## Syntax
 `log(message: string, tag: string, options: object);`

+### Message
-1. The message you want to log.
+A string message you want to log.

-2. Tag for the message, if any.
-3. Custom options, if any.
+### Tag (optional)
+A tag that (for example) clarifies the source of the message.
+Leave empty ('') if you don't want one.

+e.g. `log('Error found!', 'General');`

+### Options (optional)
+Override global logging settings with log-specific options.
+You can find the default settings below.

 ## Examples
-If you want to attach a tag:
+A log message with a tag:

 `log('Hello World!', 'myTag');`

-If you want to override some default setting:
+If you want to override default settings:

 ```
+const log = require('filescribe').log;
 log(
   'Hello World!',
   '', // This means there won't be a tag.